theskollie/truth-puppeteer/README.md

 **Selecting Accounts to Refollow:** <br/>
 Add accounts to refollow to the accounts array in reFollow.js.
-Ensure that you are following all the accounts in the accounts array before starting the script.
+An initial check will run when script is started to ensure you're following all the accounts from the given array.

 **Headless Mode** <br/>
 By default, this will run headless, meaning you cannot see the browser running the operations in the background. <br/>